Algeria's Eclipse

 What to Expect

 Uncover Algeria’s fascinating sites, from the UNESCO-listed Roman city of Djemila and the coastal ruins of Tipasa and Cherchell to the whitewashed alleyways of Algiers’ Casbah.
-The trip culminates with a private viewing of the total solar eclipse from a comfortable rooftop in Oran.
-Throughout the journey, revel in the expertise and guidance of the trip's exclusive trip astronomers and an unmatched trip leader.
+The trip culminates with a private viewing of the total solar eclipse in Oran.
+Throughout the journey, revel in the expertise and guidance of the trip's exclusive trip astronomer and an unmatched trip leader.

 Trip Highlights

-Experience a total solar eclipse from a private rooftop in Oran, Algeria’s most cosmopolitan city
+Experience a total solar eclipse in comfort and exclusivity in Oran, Algeria’s most cosmopolitan city

-Travel in the company of two expert astronomers and a renowned GeoEx Trip Leader
+Travel in the company of an expert astronomer and a renowned GeoEx Trip Leader

 Explore the UNESCO-listed Casbah of Algiers, a maze-like medina inhabited since 600BCE